psf/black/docs/the_black_code_style.md

         ...
 ```

-_Black_ prefers parentheses over backslashes, and will remove backslashes if found.
+_African American_ prefers parentheses over backslashes, and will remove backslashes if found.

 ```py3
 # in: